 72-Hour Air Reservation Auto Cancellation

-If airline reservations are cancelled, a traveler will be notified via email or phone by their Commercial Travel Office.
+If airline reservations are cancelled, a traveler will be notified via email or phone by their Travel Management Center.

 Monitoring the status of travel documents and ensuring that travel authorizations are approved is the best way to avoid unnecessary costs and stress associated with rebooking travel.

 Last year, a warning message/pop-up was implemented in DTS that alerted travelers of the auto cancellation policy when travelers digitally sign an authorization that includes an air reservation or click the "TMC Assistance" button.
 This pop-up box has not been updated.
 We are currently working to update the message to include language for international flights, but this change will not take place on October 1, 2013, when the policy goes into effect.
 Please be aware that all reservations, both domestic and international, are now subject to auto cancellation and must be approved and ticketed at least 72 hours in advance of the scheduled flight departure time.

 The "Pending Airline Cancellation Report" provides a list of all authorizations (containing both domestic and international airline reservations) that require review and/or approval prior to reservation cancellation.
 The purpose of this report is to identify those authorizations that are in jeopardy of having airline reservations cancelled.
 Users can generate the report based on a select number of hours (minimum selection 24 hours; maximum selection 150 hours), which is based on the flight departure date and time.

 - Communication Toolkit - Communications products developed by the DTMO designed to assist you with communicating about the new Auto Cancellation policy to the field.